graefft/YouGuitar/README.md

 ## About
 This project is intended to be used by private guitar students of mine to help provide resources for their learning.
-It is ever-changing with new features added almost daily (for now)
+It's second iteration will be to allow students access to weekly lesson plans and the related resources

 ### Usage